- Founders' Fuel

 Sales often feel like a form of rejection therapy.
 Getting used to hearing no is a part of the game.

-I could list here every rejection letter I've erver received - from job applications to business deals.
+I could list here every rejection letter I've ever received - from job applications to business deals.
 However, it would make this newsletter over 100 pages long and no one wants that.

 The word no really divides people.